Tigers in India: North Eastern Hills and Brahmaputra Flood Plains

-With two important Tiger Conservation Units (TCUs), there are nine tiger reserves in this landscape which has a forest area of around 1,70,541 sq. km.
+With two important Tiger Conservation Units (TCUs), there are nine tiger reserves in this landscape which has a forest area of around 1,70,541 km2.
 Tibet Autonomous region of China, Bhutan, Nepal, Bangladesh and Myanmar are the neighboring countries that share their borders with this landscape thus making trans-boundary international cooperation an essential requirement for tiger conservation success.

 Sundarban

-Sundarban landscape consists of mangrove forests of southern part of West Bengal and extends into Bangladesh This important wetland is a global priority Tiger Conservation Landscape Unit covering an area of more than 10,000 sq km which was declared a World Heritage Site by UNESCO in 1987.
-Designated as Sundarban Biosphere Reserve with around 4,266 sq km area on the Indian side of the Sundarban (34%) is under highest protection for residing wildlife in comparison with Sundarban in Bangladesh (66%) having majority of area being open to harvest the forest produce.
+Sundarban landscape consists of mangrove forests of southern part of West Bengal and extends into Bangladesh This important wetland is a global priority Tiger Conservation Landscape Unit covering an area of more than 10,000 km2 which was declared a World Heritage Site by UNESCO in 1987.
+Designated as Sundarban Biosphere Reserve with around 4,266 km2 area on the Indian side of the Sundarban (34%) is under highest protection for residing wildlife in comparison with Sundarban in Bangladesh (66%) having majority of area being open to harvest the forest produce.

 Aquatic systems of the mangrove habitat are highly productive among the ecosystems.
-With a density of 3.6 tigers per 100 sq km in Sundarban landscape, they have adapted successfully to a more amphibious, saline, pneumatophore-filled existence.
-This region is also known for prevalance of high numbers of Man-Eater tigers.
+With a density of 3.6 tigers per 100 km2 in Sundarban landscape, they have adapted successfully to a more amphibious, saline, pneumatophore-filled existence.
+This region is also known for prevalence of high numbers of Man-Eater tigers.
 Chital (Axis axis), Wild Pig (Sus scrofa), Rhesus macaque (Macaca mulatta) and Lesser adjutant stork (Leptoptilos javanicus) are the major prey for tigers in Sundarban.
 Other fauna found here such as Water monitor (Varanus salvator), young Saltwater crocodiles (Crocodylus porosus) and possibly fish are also preyed upon by the local tigers.
 With rivers acting as natural geographical barriers, tigers crossing the water channels by swimming up to 400 m distance have been recorded.
 Being in an isolated habitat, the gene flow is highly restricted for tiger species in this landscape.